alex/what-happens-when/README.rst

 * The client computer sends a ``ClientHello`` message to the server with its Transport Layer Security (TLS) version, list of cipher algorithms and compression methods available.
+* Cipher Suite Negotiation: In the ClientHello message, the client not only sends a list of supported cipher algorithms but also their preferred order.
+The server, when selecting a cipher suite, should choose the first one that both the client and server support.
+This ensures the strongest encryption method supported by both parties is used.
 * The server replies with a ``ServerHello`` message to the client with the TLS version, selected cipher, selected compression methods and the server's public certificate signed by a CA (Certificate Authority).
 The certificate